rushidhamankar/quiz-app/README.md

 And then open http://localhost:3000/quiz/ in postman to start with the application .Also refer to the quiz-app/quiz-app.postman_collection.json file to access the set of REST APIs.

+# to run the testcases please run below
+npm test

 # below are request body sample for all the set of APIs.

 # to create the quiz